Timon-R/TRA420_Modeling_2025/docs/climate_module.md

 - `climate_scenario` – SSP identifier (e.g., `ssp245`) used downstream by the economic module to
   choose matching GDP and population data.

-These are mirrored under `resources/climate` for downstream use (e.g., the economic module).
-To avoid duplication, baseline-only files are no longer written to `results/climate` — each scenario CSV already includes the baseline temperature column.
+These are written under `results/climate` for downstream use (e.g., the economic module).
+To avoid duplication, baseline-only files are no longer mirrored elsewhere — each scenario CSV already includes the baseline temperature column.

 ## Usage

-Run the FaIR wrapper after emission deltas exist in `resources/<scenario>/co2.csv`:
+Run the FaIR wrapper after emission deltas exist in `results/emissions/All_countries/<mix>/co2.csv`:

 ```bash
 python scripts/run_fair_scenarios.py